raprocks/LibreChat/ASSIGNMENT.md

 - Users require permission to use the todo feature (permission is granted by default) to support RBAC.

 ## Deployment
-The app is not deployed online.
+The app is not deployed online. but can be done simply by deploying using docker or a container orchestartion framework.

 ## Notes
 - Could not add shadcn UI due to dependency version conflicts with existing client packages. but the styles used are inline with the design of the webapp client.